Some posts contain compensated links. Please read this disclaimer

 Zojirushi NP-HBC10 Best Features

 Instant Pot IP-DUO60.
-This baby is cheap and very functional.
+This baby is cheap and very functional, quite possibly the best budget rice cooker available at the moment.
 You get a real bang for your buck here.
-At under $120 your family won’t regret this purchase.
-The Instant Pot IP-DUO60 is a 7 in 1 Multi-functional rice & pressure cooker
+At under $120, your family won’t regret this purchase.
+The Instant Pot IP-DUO60 is a 7 in 1 Multi-functional pressure rice cooker

 Instant Pot IP-DUO60 Best Features